nickgammon/G-Pascal/markdown/pascal_compiler.md

 Multiple variables can be read into (eg. READ (a, b, c)) however each one is treated exactly as if they appeared in separate READ statements, and thus to read three numbers (for example) you would have to enter them on three lines.
 An alternative would be to read into a CHAR array, and parse multiple numbers yourself.

 To read without blocking use GETKEY which returns the current key as a number (eg. 65 for the letter 'A') or zero if no key is pressed.
-GETKEY clears the "read" key, so if you need to check if a key is pressed and also find out what key that is, you would need to save it, for example:
+GETKEY marks the character as read, so if you need to check if a key is pressed and also find out what key that is, you would need to save it in a variable, for example:

 ```
 var myKey : char;